Skip to main content

 19 Mehefin

-If you are learning on a course run by a Learn Welsh course provider, the exams are free.
+If you are studying on a course run by one of the Learn Welsh course providers, the exams are free.

-Otherwise, you must register as a private applicant and there will be a fee to be paid.
+Otherwise, you must register as a private candidate, and a fee will need to be paid.